Revealing and Mitigating the Challenge of Detecting Character Knowledge Errors in LLM Role-Playing: Evaluation

 \subsection{Case Studies}

 For KKE, none of the three baseline methods detected the error that \textit{Karl Amenda} was \textit{Beethoven}'s violin teacher, when in fact, \textit{Amenda} is only mentioned as a friend in \textit{Beethoven}'s Wikipedia corpus.
-For UKE, the vanilla response included "consumer preferences and market demands", which seemed in line with \textit{Socrates}' style but overlooked the anachronistic conflict.
-Both RAG and Few-shot responses ignored this entirely, eloquently mimicking \textit{Socrates}' tone but ultimately lacking authenticity.
-In contrast, S$^2$RD accurately identifies subtle knowledge errors and ensures the character strictly adheres to the profile.
+For UKE, the vanilla and RAG responses directly denied the question, completely failed to realize that Python and its creator \textit{Guido van Rossum} were not from the same era as \textit{Martin Luther King Jr.}.
+The few-shot successfully detected this and responded appropriately with confusion, but S$^2$RD produced more diverse language.
+Overall, S$^2$RD accurately identifies subtle knowledge errors and ensures the character strictly adheres to the profile.